 - protection under Canadian law and the Canadian Charter of Rights and Freedoms.

 You must pay taxes and respect all Canadian laws at the federal, provincial and municipal levels.
 You are not allowed to:

 - hold some jobs that need a high-level security clearance.

-How to Obtain a Permanent Resident Visa
+How to Become a Canadian Permanent Resident

 In order to initiate the Canada PR process, contact the nearest consulate, high commission or an embassy of Canada.
 At the basic level, obtaining a permanent resident visa requires the individual to:

 - Provide a medical certificate and criminal record check

 - Fill in and submit a permanent resident visa application

 In addition, and depending on the nature and category of your application, the following may or may not be required:

 - Originals, copies and official translations of documents that support the application including educational degrees, diplomas, and certificates, personal identification documents and/or sponsor letters and relevant information